lucascacho/lucascacho.github.io/about/index.md

 	<img src="/assets/img/cacho-casual.jpg">
 </figure>

 Hey there.
 My name is Lucas Cacchione, although people call me *Cacho*.
 I'm a 25 y/o engineering student based in Buenos Aires, Argentina.
-I'm currently working part-time as a funtional assistant at gA, assigned to logistics client Axionlog, where I specialize in JD Edwards systems support and development for the whole region.
+I'm currently working part-time as a funtional assistant at <a href="http://grupoassa.com">gA</a>, assigned to logistics client Axionlog, where I specialize in JD Edwards systems support and development for the whole region.
 I also do side-projects in my free time that involve building computers and programming.

 ### Strengths